-Observe the maximum permissible sound pressure level according to the ISO 1680 standard.
+Observe the permissible sound pressure level in accordance with ISO 1680.
 The maximum permissible sound pressure level is 70 dB (A).

-4.10 Voltage and frequency fluctuations during line operation
+4.9 Voltage and frequency fluctuations during line operation

-Unless stated otherwise on the rating plate, the permissible voltage/frequency fluctuation is corresponds to range B in IEC / EN 60034-1.
+Unless otherwise stated on the rating plate, the permissible voltage/frequency fluctuation is corresponds to Zone B in IEC / EN 60034-1.
+Permissible fluctuations that go beyond this are indicated on the rating plate.